Aidan McLindon: Queensland politics

 In August 2011, McLindon announced the merger of The Queensland Party with Katter's Australian Party.
 Some members of The Queensland Party opposed the merger but an Electoral Commission of Queensland investigation found that they did not have the required numbers to maintain the separate registration of the party and it was removed from the register of political parties in December 2011.
 Most Queensland Party candidates were endorsed by Katter's Australian Party.
 As part of the deal, McLindon became the merged party's Queensland state leader.

-McLindon had no political party affiliations from 2013 until 4 July 2022 when he announced his candidacy on behalf of the right-wing Freedom Party for the seat of Mulgrave in Victoria to contest against Daniel Andrews in the state elections in November, receiving 2.2% of the vote.